-UL publishes ANSI/CAN/UL 2904 Standard for 3D printers
+Underwriters Laboratories Publishes ANSI/CAN/UL 2904 Standard for 3D Printers

-"Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers" is now available for use
+'Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers' Now Available for Use

 ATLANTA -- UL Chemical Safety would like to announce that ANSI/CAN/UL 2904, "Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers," has been published and is now available for use by stakeholders seeking to mitigate indoor air pollution risks associated with 3D printer emissions.